 On the WordPress plugin directory, MetaSlider boasts a 4.6 out of 5 star rating, which suggests that most users who go out of their way to give the plugin a rating have been very pleased with their experience with it.
 In our experience using MetaSlider, we felt the high praise was warranted.
 The plugin takes WordPress slideshows to the next level, while also making the process very user-friendly.

-Frequent updates and support: MetaSlider has been very consistent with blog posts about new features, tutorials, and announcements every few weeks since the middle of 2022.
+Frequent updates and support: MetaSlider has been very consistent with blog posts about new features, tutorials, and announcements every few weeks.
 These posts explain how to leverage different capabilities in the plugin and provide details on the latest updates and releases.

 For users of the free version, MetaSlider recommends turning to the WordPress.org support forums for assistance.
 The community there can be helpful, but response times vary as support is provided for free, so patience may be required.